BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 ## Rationale (Non-Normative)

-The renderer’s aesthetic relies on exact voxel-defined imagery presented directly to the viewer, not on impostor or LOD-based approximation.
+The renderer’s aesthetic relies on exact voxel-defined imagery presented directly to the viewer, not on sprite or LOD-based approximation.

 As a result, performance improvements must come exclusively from eliminating provably unnecessary work (e.g. traversal of known-empty space), rather than from reducing precision.